 There was once a time when to win a home loan you needed a good track record with your bank.
 You saved with them for years and, as a reward, if you were lucky, they granted you those funds.
 That’s all changed.
 Now it’s a competition.
 Banks promote themselves.
 They run ads in various media outlets spruiking their rates, service and special packages.
 That can only be good for borrowers provided they do their homework.

 The big 4 as the banks are known - the ANZ, CBA, NAB and Westpac - are well-known in the Australia home loans market.
 But there are other smaller banks and they too work hard to win the attention of the borrowers.
-The best advice is to look at as many options as possible.
+The great advice is to look at as many options as possible.

 The Australian Home Loans Market

 If you’re looking to buy property you’ll know that prices rise, fall and plateau sometimes without warning or even rhyme or reason.
 Some people sit back and wait until the market falls and see property after property sold before their eyes.
 Then when they decide to ‘jump in’, the prices have risen again.
 In other words, anyone who tells you they can predict the real estate market is never going to put their house on it.
-Sometimes the best time to buy is now.
+Sometimes the great time to buy is now.

-Your best bet is to make a list of what you want in terms of your real estate.
+Your great bet is to make a list of what you want in terms of your real estate.
 List such things as area, facilities, number of rooms, etc and then determine your budget.
 If you can only afford a certain amount then bidding for places which are out of your league will only be frustrating.

 Make yourself known to estate agents in your favoured areas and tell them your budget and requirements.
 Let them do the searching for you.
 Then when a property becomes available, you will already have done your homework and be ready to buy your slice of the great Australian dream.